-Many candidates would like to know if they can get exemptions in other professional qualifications if they become a Certified Management Accountant.
+Many candidates would like to know if they can get ACCA exemptions for CMA if they want to become a Certified Management Accountant.

-ACCA members now can have their bachelor’s degree requirement waived when they seek the CMA certification.
+ACCA members can now have their bachelor’s degree requirement waived when they seek the CMA certification.
 In other words, ACCA members are automatically qualified to take the part 1 and part 2 of the exam.
-They still need to fulfill the rest of the requirement e.g. the 2 years of relevant working experience to get the CMA title.
+They still need to fulfill the rest of the requirements e.g. the 2 years of relevant working experience to get the CMA title.